 Predictability converts volatility into opportunity

 Once a critical mass of these elements of predictability is present in a company—and if its valuation isn’t too high—then we think it deserves being called a high-quality opportunity.
 However, sometimes these companies may simply be too expensive, in which case we have to wait for a resurgence of volatility to bring its valuation back to earth.
-Indeed, when major price swings occur, that provides two advantages to a quality-focused strategy:
+Indeed, when major price swings occur, we're provided with two advantages to a quality-focused strategy:

-- Predictable companies tend to shine.
-When broad price swings amplify negative sentiment, that’s frequently when the market becomes better at recognizing the attractiveness of predictable, resilient business models with recurring revenues, pricing power, robust financials, and strong management teams.
+1 Predictable companies tend to shine—When broad price swings amplify negative sentiment is frequently when the market becomes better at recognizing the attractiveness of predictable, resilient business models with recurring revenues, pricing power, robust financials, and strong management teams.

-- High-quality, higher-growth companies become more affordable.
-When volatility rises, that’s also a chance to buy high-quality growth stocks that had previously been valued out of reach.
+2 High-quality, higher-growth companies become more affordable—When volatility risesis when there's also a chance to buy high-quality growth stocks that had previously been valued out of reach.
 Volatility simply makes them affordable for a strategy that practices valuation discipline.
-We will often trim or sell slower-growing, traditional, consistent growth companies when these opportunities arise and buy earlier life-cycle, higher-growth companies where the valuation has become more attractive amid market weakness.
+We'll often trim or sell slower-growing, traditional, consistent growth companies when these opportunities arise and buy earlier lifecycle, higher-growth companies where the valuation has become more attractive amid market weakness.